My Unsponsored Jolie Shower Head Filter Review

 Good to know: DBPs, specifically trihalomethanes (THMs) like those detected in our water, have known health effects when inhaled in water vapor, including increased cancer risk.

-The Jolie Filtered Showerhead eliminated chlorine, but it didn’t affect the DBP concentrations in our water.
+Our post-filtration lab results showed that the Jolie filter didn’t affect the DBP concentrations in our water at all.
 Actually, a couple of THMs increased post-filtration.
-It’s important to note that we don’t think the filter added disinfection byproducts to our water—the slight increase was most likely caused by incidental fluctuations in our water supply throughout the day of testing.
+We don’t think the filter added disinfection byproducts to our water—the slight increase was most likely caused by incidental fluctuations in our water supply on the day of testing.

 Marketing vs Reality

 Most of Jolie’s marketing focuses on the negative effects of chlorine, with the big selling point being that the Jolie filter can remove chlorine—hardly revolutionary as this is a basic expectation for any KDF-55 or calcium sulfite based filter.
-But this claim is at least correct, and the filter did reduce 100% chlorine in our testing.
+The filter did reduce some chlorine in our testing, but we didn’t experience a 100% elimination.

 Jolie also makes a few claims about heavy metals, including: “Chlorine & heavy metals in the water are damaging to our skin and hair”, and “When you wash your hair with water that contains heavy metals, you’re essentially asking your hair color to grow dull or green… and resulting in damage to your hair and scalp.”